WrappedUsername/doggy-decoder-jac/README.md

 }
 ```

-## Cyber-Security and AI Monitoring
+## Cyber-Security and AI Safety Monitoring

 DIAT should be programmed to avoid any communication with all other AI Agents in any other languages or forms of communication other than english.
 DIAT *must only communicate in english with all other AI Agents,* all other forms of communication will be programmed to be forbidden.
-Diligent monitoring of DIAT will ensure alignment.
+- Diligent monitoring of DIAT will ensure alignment.

 ## Continued in moreREADME folder